-Tylenol 3 is the most commonly used medication for acute pain and is often used after minor surgical or dental procedures.
+Tylenol 3 is one of the most commonly used medications for acute pain and is often used after minor surgical or dental procedures.
 Some patients complain that Tylenol 3 does not work for them, while others experience extreme nausea, dizziness and other symptoms of delirium.
-These side effects can be so serve that individuals may prefer to suffer from pain rather than deal with the side effects.
-Unfortunately, when these individuals look for alternative painkillers, physicians tend to prescribe stronger opioid medications like Oxycontin and Percocet, but often times those do not help either.
+These side effects can be so severe that sometimes individuals prefer to suffer from the pain rather than deal with the side effects.
+Unfortunately, when Tylenol 3 does not work, physicians tend to prescribe stronger opioid medications like Oxycontin and Percocet, but often times those do not help either.
 Below, we explain why Tylenol 3 does not work for over 25% of patients, and which pain relievers, also called analgesics, can be more safe and effective for those people.

 Why Tylenol 3 doesn’t work for some patients

 Tylenol is a brand name for acetaminophen and the 3 in Tylenol 3 stands for 30mg of codeine, which is the component responsible for the extra ‘kick’.
-Codeine is a common component of many cough syrups, and is a moderately effective pain reliever.
+Codeine is an opioid related drug, a common component of many cough syrups, and is a moderately effective pain reliever.
 There are other less common formulations available such as Tylenol 2, which contains a 20mg of codeine, and Tylenol 4 with 40mg.
-A person’s response to codeine depends on one’s ability to metabolize codeine to morphine.
-The transformation of codeine to morphine in the liver is the critical step, as codeine by itself is not pharmacologically effective.
+A person’s response to codeine depends on one’s ability to convert codeine in to morphine.
+This transformation of codeine to morphine in the liver is the critical step, as codeine by itself is not effective at relieving pain.

-A liver enzyme called CYP2D6 does the job of metabolizing codeine, but some individuals are born with an inactive form of the enzyme and are called poor CYP2D6 metabolizers.
-Approximately 10% of Caucasians are poor codeine metabolizers, but the rate of poor metabolizers is higher in other ethnic groups, particularly in Asians.
+A liver enzyme called CYP2D6 does the job of changing codeine to morphine, but some individuals do not process (or metabolize) codeine well.
+Approximately 10% of Caucasians are poor codeine metabolizers, and the rate is higher in other ethnic groups, particularly in Asians.
 Poor metabolizers do not benefit from Tylenol 3, as their bodies cannot convert it to morphine.
-Even worse, these people also do not respond to stronger analgesics like Oxycontin (oxycodone) and Percocet (acetaminophen and oxycodone) for the same reason – they simply cannot convert pro-opioids into its active chemicals.
-Not knowing the underlying cause, physicians tend to increase the dose of the same medication or try switching to similar formulations, with no improvements.
+Even worse, these people also do not respond to stronger opioid-based analgesics including tramadol, hydrocodone, Oxycontin (oxycodone) and Percocet (acetaminophen and oxycodone) for the same reason – they simply cannot convert opioids into more active chemicals.

-Codeine-induced delirium is another problem that afflicts some individuals taking Tylenol 3.
-This results in rapid elation, followed by blurry vision, slurry speech and motoric impairment.
-This may occur when patients metabolize codeine to morphine faster than usual.
-Such individuals, called ultrafast metabolizers, report a profound but short lasting pain relief on Tylenol 3.
-A CYP2D6 gene duplication leads to enhanced metabolism of codeine, as well as Oxycodone and Percocet, making these individuals more sensitive to all pro-opioids.
-Ultrafast metabolizers are at much higher risk of accidental drug overdose, especially if they are given a higher drug dose.
+Codeine-induced delirium is another problem that affects some individuals taking Tylenol 3.
+Rapid elation, followed by blurry vision, slurry speech and impaired movement, and breath suppression may occur when patients metabolize codeine to morphine faster than usual.
+Such individuals, called ultrafast metabolizers, report stronger but short lasting pain relief on Tylenol 3.
+Genetic factors related to the CYP2D6 gene leads to enhanced metabolism of codeine, as well as tramadol, Oxycodone and Percocet, making these individuals more sensitive to all opioids.
+Ultrafast metabolizers are at much higher risk of an accidental drug overdose, especially if they are given a higher drug dose.

 The risk of accidental overdose in Ultrafast Metabolizers is the main reason why the US Food and Drug Administration banned the use of Tylenol 3, codeine-containing cough syrups and tramadol for children under 12 years of age, and breastfeeding women.
-Women who are breastfeeding while taking Tylenol 3 or codeine may produce high morphine concentration in their milk, leading to accidental overdose in babies – the risk is increased substantially for ultrafast metabolizers.
+Women who are breastfeeding while taking Tylenol 3 or codeine may produce a high concentration of morphine in their milk, leading to an accidental overdose in babies – the risk is increased substantially for Ultrafast metabolizers.

 How can you know what medication is right and safe for you and your loved ones?

-The answer is very easy – genetic testing for CYP2D6 gene variations can tell you what type of metabolizer you are for most commonly prescribed medications.
-The ideal time to get tested is before surgery or other procedures that will require strong painkillers so that you can avoid the risk of serious side effects.
+The answer is very easy – genetic testing for CYP2D6 gene variations and other liver enzymes can tell you what type of metabolizer you are for most commonly prescribed medications.
+The ideal time to get tested is before surgery or other procedures that will require strong painkillers so that you can avoid the risk of serious side effects or treatment failure.
 However, many people wait until it is too late – get tested today and share your results with your healthcare professional so you can have piece of mind!